Examples

 --access-log Show HTTP access log (e.g. GET requests)

 The server watches for file changes and rebuilds automatically.
+It uses smart rebuild strategies based on what changed:

 When -i is specified, the server operates as if you had cd-ed into the given directory — watching and serving from that project root.